Want to create a blog on WordPress?

 - Basic WordPress plugins for every WordPress Blog

-and don’t forget to bookmark our WordPress guide, which will give you all basic guide you need to use WordPress.
+and don’t forget to bookmark our WordPress guide, which will give you all the basic guide you need to use WordPress.

 Here are a few hand-picked articles to help you learn more: